jkutner/trinidad-resque-error/README.md

 This project reproduces a problem with trinidad_resque_extension.

+Here's how I created this:

+	$ rails new blog
+	$ cd blog
+	$ edit Gemfile

+Add these lines:

+	gem "trinidad", "1.3.1"
+	gem "trinidad_jars", "1.0.2"
+	gem "trinidad_resque_extension", "0.1.0"

+Back to the console

+	$ touch config/trinidad.yml
+	$ edit config/trinidad.yml

+Add this:

+	extensions:
+	  resque:
+		queues: critical, normal, low
+		count:  1
+		path: 'lib/workers'
+		redis_host: 'localhost:6379'

+Open another console, and start redis:

+	$ redis-server

+Back to the first console and run bundler:

+	$ bundle install

+Now for the problem:

+## The Problem

-Here's what happens with the code in this branch:
+Here's what happens
+with the code in this branch:

 	$ rails s trinidad